 When you determine the user’s lifecycle stage, move them closer to the purchase by sending more relevant and valuable nurturing materials and, eventually, offers.

-Based on a level of engagement
+Based on a Level of Engagement

 Let’s check three basic levels of user engagement:

 - Occasional.
-It means that users have a contact with your brand, but it’s not systematic.
+This means that users have a contact with your brand, but it’s not systematic.
 They may lack motivation or value from your side, so find out the reason with the help of a survey, for instance, and fix it.

 - Regular.
 Users regularly interact with your service, but don’t use its functions to the full extent.
 Share how-to videos, highlight all features that might be handy for them, and offer a loyalty program.